Events

 10 am to 4 pm

 Work alongside professional archaeologists.
 Spectating is free.
-To participate in the dig itself, a membership is required.
-Pre-registration for dig time(s) is strongly recommended.
+To dig, a membership is required.
+Pre-registration for dig time(s) is recommended.
+Kids get a free t-shirt, too, while supplies last.

 Archaeological